takenet/blip-chat-android/README.md

 ### Defining authentication type

-BLiP Android SDK supports three different user authentication types.
-It is possible to define which authentication method BLiP SDK will use to identify your client.
+BLiP Chat android sdk supports three different user authentication types.
+It is possible to define which authentication method will be used to identify your client.

 * Guest - Users will receive a guest account to interact with the chatbot.
 In this mode the users have not message history.
 * Login - Users will receive an account with his 'Name' and 'Email' (provided by the user) to interact with the chatbot.
 In this mode the users have not message history.